 - Place each tissue sample in a separate, tightly sealed, sterile container with cytogenetic transport media or sterile saline solution.

-- Label each container with the patient’s name and type of sample.
+- Label each container with the patient’s name, a second patient identifier, and type of sample.

 - Maintain sample(s) at room temperature and transport to the Colorado Genetics Laboratory immediately.
 If it is necessary to hold a tissue sample overnight, please refrigerate.
 Do not freeze.

 - Formalin fixed tissues are not appropriate for chromosome analysis.
-However, parrafin embedded or formalin fixed tissues are accepted for FISH for Chromosome Abnormalities Common in Pregnancy Loss.
+However, paraffin embedded or formalin fixed tissues are accepted for FISH for Chromosome Abnormalities Common in Pregnancy Loss.